MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ---
-title: Tutorial-  Use a notebook with Kqlmagic to query a KQL Database
+title: Tutorial-  Use a notebook with Kqlmagic to query a KQL database
 description: Learn how to import the NYCtaxicab notebook into your [!INCLUDE [product-name](../includes/product-name.md)] environment. ms.reviewer: tzgitlin ms.author: yaschust